Oracle DBA Best Practices

 SELECT flashback_on FROM v$database;

-8. Is there supplemental logging in place? conn / as sysdba
+9. Is SUPPLEMENTAL LOGGING active? conn / as sysdba

 FROM v$database;